mihairaulea/atlas/README.md

 # Core

 Easily configure the way you want Atlas to work.
 What's the label on certain node type?
 What happens to properties of core nodes?
 What happens to tags?
 Easy methods to parse the data file, and generate a Stream out of it, in a memory and computational efficient way.
 Parse > Transform > Write.
 Query.
 Transform and analyse.
+What type of entities get indexed using the geo hash?

 # Parsing OSM data